-In 1887 Zululand was taken over and incorporated into the colony of Natal.
-The Zulu were slowly stripped of most of their fertile land.
-There was widespread poverty.
-The poverty was made worse by a series of natural disasters.
-In 1903 an epidemic of East Coast fever killed many cattle.
-Swarms of locusts and hailstorms caused enormous damage to crops in 1905.
-All these factors led to a serious economic depression.
-On top of this, Black people were expected to pay a Hut Tax and a Dog Tax.
-They were also subjected to a system of forced labour called isibalo, which caused widespread hardship and resentment.
+In 1887 Zululand was annexed by the colony of Natal and the Zulu were gradually stripped of most of their arable land.
+There was widespread poverty, made worse by a series of natural disasters.
+In 1903 an epidemic of East Coast fever decimated the cattle, there were swarms of locusts and enormous damage was caused by a severe hailstorm in 1905.
+All these factors led it a serious economic depression.
+Africans had to pay a Hut Tax and a Dog Tax, and were subjected to a system of forced labour called isibalo, which caused widespread hardship and resentment.

 White farmers occupied more and more land, establishing farms and sugar plantations.
-After the South African War (Anglo-Boer War) there was a shortage of agricultural labour.
-Rather than work for the White farmers, the Black workforce was increasingly attracted to the gold mines of the Witwatersrand, where they could earn better wages.
+After the South African War there was a shortage of agricultural labour.
+Rather than work for the white farmers, the black workforce was increasingly attracted to the gold mines of the Witwatersrand, where they could earn better wages

-In 1905, in an attempt to force more Black men into becoming agricultural labourers, the Natal government, under the leadership of Charles Smythe, imposed a Poll Tax of $\pounds 1$ on all men over the age of 18.
+In 1905, in an attempt to increase the supply of labour and force more black men into becoming agricultural labourers, the Natal government under Charles Smythe, imposed a Poll Tax of £1 on all men over the age of 18.
 To pay the tax, African men would have to work for cash.
+Gandhi captured the proletraisation process in his book, Satyagraha in South Africa,

-Bhambatha with his brothers and two wives who were left in the care
+Bambatha with his brothers and two wives who wer